-Result sheets
+Match sheets

-All girls are to sign the sheets at the Convener's table before play.
+All students are to sign the sheets at the Convener's table before play.
 The sheets should not leave this area.
 At the completion of the match, team captains and umpires must report to the Convener to complete details of the match on the sheets.

-The result sheets are to be sent in to the IGSA Sport Office each round.
+The match sheets are to be sent in to the IGSA Office each round.

-No girl is to sign for another.
+No student is to sign for another.